coagulant/py3support/README.rst

 ------------
 The only easy way to tell if package supports python 3 is to trust `author's classifiers`_.
 This tool hits PyPI index to check what python versions do your dependencies support.
+NOTE: We do not need to inspect dependencies of packages in requirements.txt, because we rely on classifiers only.

 Caveats
 ~~~~~~~